AmitkumarMishra-code/AmitkumarMishra-code/README.md

 #### [Github Repo](https://github.com/AmitkumarMishra-code/Movies-Website) | [Website Link](https://optimistic-saha-892043.netlify.app/) | [Video Walkthrough](https://youtu.be/85qxL8rHFt8)
 **Tech : ReactJS, HTML and CSS Flexbox**
 * This is a website to browse popular movies and view posters and trailer videos.
-* Implemented Tabs to get Popular, Upcoming, Now Playing and Top Rated Movies.
+* User can browse movies by categories like "Popular", "Now Playing", "Upcoming" and "Top Rated".
-* In addition, each movie tile gets its own pop-up, which shows a short summary, and the rating of the movie.
+* In addition, each movie card shows additional information on hover.
 * Selected Movie shows details about the movie, as well as shows the avenues where the movie can be seen.

 ###### Screenshots :